HomeAnswersCardiologyblood pressure

 12. Avoid tea or coffee 30 minutes before checking BP.

 13. Sit on a chair with feet on the ground, back supported, hand supported on a table, and cuff at the heart position.
-Check BP, and repeat after five minutes again.
+Check BP and repeat after five minutes.
 Then check the BP in the other arm and repeat after five minutes.
-During the entire period, remain relax and quiet.
+During the entire period, remain relaxed and quiet.
 Arm with higher BP readings is your blood pressure.
-You may take at least two or more readings, and the average of readings is your actual BP.
+You may take at least two readings, and the average of the readings is your actual BP.

 I hope this helps.